 Apply for what you need to complete the project.
 The amount awarded for Basic Research Grants usually ranges up to $50,000.
 Grants above $50,000 will be considered on a case-by-case basis.

 How Do I Apply for a Grant?

-Grant applications are accepted quarterly, on January 15, April 15, July 15, and October 15.
-Email initial inquiries about your idea to email@example.com.
-Email your application to firstname.lastname@example.org.
+Grant applications are accepted quarterly, on the first weekday on or after January 15, April 15, July 15, and October 15.
+Email initial inquiries about your idea to firstname.lastname@example.org.
+Email your application to email@example.com.